helloworldawaits.com

 Silent retreats at heritage hotels like Khaplu Palace or Shigar Fort which are now operated by Serena Hotels include serene stays where quietude is part of the hospitality.

-Look for certified practitioners called “Hakeem” or visit Unani clinics around Punjab.
+Ask for a certified “Hakeem” or visit Unani centers in Punjab.

 Did You Know?